Sinyks/AMT2020-StackOverflowSimpleVersion/README.md

 ## Changes made after the presentation

 - The issues mentioned before on the ``/question`` page were taken care of, the vote buttons behave as intended.
+- The homepage only showed wrong static values : the homepage servlet now sends correct statistics to the view which displays them.

 ## Not Implemented